 January 16, 2026

 Teach grammar visually with Shape Coding.
-This complete guide covers Susan Ebbels' system of shapes, colours, and arrows for children with Developmental Language Disorder.
+Complete guide to Susan Ebbels' system using shapes, colours, and arrows for children with language disorders.

 Main, P. (2026, January 20).
 Shape Coding: The Complete Teacher's Guide to Visual Grammar Support.
 Retrieved from https://www.structural-learning.com/post/shape-coding-complete-teachers-guide-visual